 This enables you to invoke the plugin using its shorthand prefix form:

-clm.skip parameter can be used, when a CLM plugin execution is configured in your project’s pom.xml file, but you want to avoid the execution for a particular build.
+clm.skip parameter can be used when a CLM plugin execution is configured in your project’s pom.xml file and you want to avoid the execution for a particular build.
 An example execution is:

 The parameter can also be set in your IDE configuration for Maven build executions or as a property in your

 Creating a Component Index